FeJozsi/ddg/README.md

 Each linked folder contains its own ReadMe file.
 Below are only the major "milestones", listed in descending order of recency.

+### 2024-03-27 11:40:34 Refactor: Resolve MyPy type checking issues across 19 Python files in src

+This commit addresses and eliminates `MyPy type checking issues` identified in 20 Python source files spanning all sub-folders under the src directory.
+A prevalent issue corrected in this process involved variable initialization with None as an initial value, which often led to type inference challenges.
+The resolution of these issues marks a significant improvement in our code's type safety and adherence to static typing conventions.

+Development and integration efforts continue unabated, with a focus on maintaining high code quality and leveraging static analysis tools to preemptively identify and mitigate potential issues.

 ### 2024-03-13 12:41:48 We have reached the threshold of the integration